obijuann/jr-react-solitaire/README.md

 ## TODO

-These are some of the changes I'm still planning to make
+These are some of the changes I'm still planning to make:

 - Card animation
 - Configuration of game settings (e.g. timer/no-timer, card back design, etc.)